 But that alone is not satisfactory.
 Questions like how much you should add and how often you should do it arise in your mind.

 Well, the truth is that this appliance is not a diffuser.
-It won’t break the essential oils to finer particles.
+It won’t break the essential oils into finer particles.
 However, a couple of drops will not do your baby any harm.

 The thing that you should be worrying about here is how not to affect your humidifying unit.
 Too much essential oil can cause your humidifier harm.
 It will not work correctly.

-It is also important to get high quality and genuine essential oils.
-Because of their popularity, there are many counterfeits in the market.
+It is also important to get high-quality and genuine essential oils.
+Because of their popularity, there are many counterfeits on the market.

-However, even if you find the best, purest and most genuine essential oil, you are advised not to use it for a baby who is younger than three months.
+However, even if you find the best, purest, and most genuine essential oil, you are advised not to use it on a baby who is younger than three months.

 You aren’t allowed to use essential oils on the skin of babies that are younger than two years old.
 Their skin is too thin.